Moving to Karlsruhe, Germany

 When we asked expats and global nomads about the quality of medical care in Karlsruhe, they replied:

 "Karlsruhe offers a wide range of healthcare services for its citizens.
 The city has several hospitals, including the University Hospital of Karlsruhe, which provides a range of medical services, including emergency care, surgery, and specialized care.
 Additionally, there are numerous clinics and medical centers in the city, offering general and specialized medical care.
 The city also has a number of pharmacies, providing prescription and over-the-counter medications.
-Furthermore, Karlsruhe has a number of health insurance providers, allowing citizens to access the healthcare services they need," wrote one expat living in Karlsruhe.
+Furthermore, Karlsruhe has a number of health insurance providers, allowing citizens to access the healthcare services they need," remarked one expat in Karlsruhe.

 What are medical services in Karlsruhe like?